 Supplies directly connected to grant activities

-If you are intending to pay salaries with your grant funding, you need to include the associated benefit costs on a separate line item in your detailed budget.
+If you intend to pay salaries with your grant funding, you need to include the associated benefit costs on a separate line item in your detailed budget.

 Salaries (of personnel maintaining operations but not directly implementing grant activities)